 One of the key objectives of this Plan is to attract further economic investment to Navan in order to strengthen its position as a primary centre for employment in the County.
 It is recognised that 'Placemaking' can make a significant contribution to attracting investment by enhancing the urban environment and improving the interaction people have with the local environment.
-In this regard, the Council recently published a public realm plan and public transport strategy for the town 'Navan 2030' which sets out a strategy for the renewal of the town centre together with public transport improvements.
-In addition, the Council was successful in a number of funding applications under URDF that will reinvigorate the urban core of the town.
+In this regard the Council recently published a public realm plan and public transport strategy for the town 'Navan 2030' which sets out a strategy for the renewal of the town centre together with public transport improvements.
+In addition the Council was successful in a number of funding applications under the Urban Regeneration and Development Fund that will reinvigorate the urban core of the town.
 This includes the Flowerhill Regeneration Project, Railway Street Regeneration Project and County archive, and a housing focused Active Land Management Project.

 Whilst Navan is well connected to Dublin via the motorway network and a frequent bus service, improvements in connectivity are essential to the economic development of the town.
 There is no rail service to Navan at present, however as part of the 6-year review of the Transport Strategy for the Greater Dublin Area 2016-35, the National Transport Authority has committed to reviewing the requirement for the extension of the railway from the M3 Parkway to Navan in the Transport Strategy for the GDA 2016-35.
-This commencement of this review has recently advanced with the allocation of funding from the NTA, towards a Feasibility Study for the Rail Line to Navan.
 The advancement of the delivery of this rail line is a key objective of this Plan.
-The RSES recognises the importance of this project in the economic development of the town and therefore supports its reappraisal.
+The RSES recognises the importance of this project in the economic development of the town and therefore supports its implementation.9